-- 5.10.
+- 5.9.
+Any burns resulting from hot material which could have had the potential to cause serious injury. - 5.10.
 An unintentional initiation of a detonator or ignition/explosion of explosives. - 5.11.
 The explosion, collapse of bursting of any closed vessel. - 5.12.
 The collapse or partial collapse of any access scaffold. - 5.13.
 Any unintended collapse or partial collapse of any building under construction or renovation or any floor of a building being used as a place of work.
 This category includes the explosion of pressurised equipment (fixed and mobile) such as boilers and cement tankers etc. - 5.14.
 Any incident in which plant or equipment comes into contact with an overhead power line/ underground cable or comes close enough to cause arcing.
 This includes the unplanned unearthing of either Gas pipes or Electrical Cables during excavations of any sort. - 5.15.
 Where an object falls from a height close to where people would usually be working within that area or regularly accessing the area. - 5.16.
 Any other event ,situation or incident which in the view of the company safety officer inclusion as a High Potential Learning event.
 This can be agreed on submission of the monthly data. - 6.
 Measuring the number of operating sites each year where a safety audit (in line with CRH guidelines and auditor notes) is completed. - 7. % of operating sites where a Safety Culture Assessment has been conducted.